forensant/pakiki-core/CONTRIBUTING.md

-# Contributing to Proximity
+# Contributing to Pakiki

-Thanks for wanting to contribute to Proximity.
+Thanks for wanting to contribute to Pakiki.

-Prior to submitting a pull request, it's worth reaching out via email (team@proximityhq.com) or an issue to confirm that the code will be in line with the general road map for the project, and that the approach won't conflict with other planned features.
+Prior to submitting a pull request, it's worth reaching out via email (team@pakikiproxy.com) or an issue to confirm that the code will be in line with the general road map for the project, and that the approach won't conflict with other planned features.

 ## Pull request process
  1. Ensure that install/build dependencies are removed.